evolution-ui/evolution-ui/README.md

       * The `vendor`folder contains all the CSS files from external libraries and frameworks – for example: Reset, Normalize, etc.

     * **sassdoc** - This directory contains all the SASS documentation for mixins, functions, and more.
 For using it as a reference, just open up your favorite browser and set as URL the path to that directory.
 No command is needed, no need to compile, nothing of nothing.
+If you are a command line fan you can also run `npm run sassdoc` to achieve the same result.
 If you want to generate an update version of the *sassDoc*, open your terminal/shell, go to the `assets` folder and digit: `sassdoc stylesheets/`.
 This will generate all the necessary things for you.

 * The `legacy` directory in the root directory will be removed!
 Don't use it or it's content.